whiteclover/Medoly/docs/advanced_tutorial/route.rst

 =================

 The kanon ``menu`` decorator links a url path to a  request handler class. it supports the regex expression dynamic route.
-Howerver, the kanon has a  url perprocess rule for url route.
+However, the kanon has a  url perprocess rule for url route.

 Dynamic route